Capital Connection

 The Capital Connection is a long-distance commuter train operated by KiwiRail between Palmerston North and the capital city of Wellington on the North Island Main Trunk.

-In 2018 the service faced funding issues, but the Government ensured that the service would continue, with the NZTA and regional councils investing in subsidies and the replenishment of rolling stock.
+In 2018, the service faced funding issues, but the Government ensured that the service would continue, with the NZ Transport Agency (NZTA, otherwise known as Waka Kotahi) and regional councils investing in subsidies and the replenishment of rolling stock.

-The modernisation and replacement of the service has been included in Horizons' 2021-2031 Regional Land Transport Plan.
-The service would be replaced by a modern and more frequent service with a larger train fleet.
+The modernisation and replacement of the service has been included in the Horizons Regional Council 2021–2031 Regional Land Transport Plan and the Greater Wellington Regional Council plan.

+The service is to be replaced by the Tūhono trains i.e. New Zealand BEMU class electric multiple units to provide a modern and more frequent service in 2030.

 History

 The service started on Monday 15 April 1991 as the Cityrail Express, with "Cityrail EXPRESS Palmerston North – Wellington" emblazoned on carriage sides.

 Historic threats to the service

-Concerns were raised that once the Kapiti Line services were extended north from Paraparaumu to Waikanae, the Capital Connection would lose passengers.
-In 2010 KiwiRail stated it would consider changes after evaluating what impact the metro system has on the Capital Connection's patronage.
+Concerns were raised that once the Kāpiti Line services were extended north from Paraparaumu to Waikanae, the Capital Connection would lose passengers.
+In 2010, KiwiRail stated it would consider changes after evaluating what impact the metro system has on the Capital Connection's patronage.
 The extension to Waikanae was opened in 2011.
 By July 2012 the future of the service seemed to be very uncertain.

 KiwiRail announced it would make a decision on the service in August 2012.
 Patronage dropped by 26,000 trips per annum (from 185,472 trips in the 2008–09 financial year to 159,641 in the 2011–12 financial year.)

-The Greater Wellington Regional Council and the Horowhenua District Council proposed partial funding but needed the NZ Transport Agency (NZTA) to agree to continue the service.
+The Greater Wellington Regional Council and the Horowhenua District Council proposed partial funding but needed the NZTA to agree to continue the service.
 NZTA's public transport funding criteria require that a service must reduce traffic on a congested road.
 In August 2012 Greater Wellington Regional Council and Horizons (Manawatū-Whanganui Regional Council) proposed a business case for a subsidy which was evaluated by NZTA.